linux-integrity/ima-doc/event-log-format.rst

 -  PCR SHA-256 (and other non SHA-1 banks)

-If the Template Hash is not all zeros, the bank is extended with the hash of the Template Data field.
-See the exception in `Template Hash`_.
+If the Template Data Hash is not all zeros, the bank is extended with the hash of the Template Data field.
+See the exception in :ref:`template-data-Hash`.

-If the Template Hash is all zeros, the bank is extended with all ones to the length of the hash algorithm,
+If the Template Data Hash is all zeros, the bank is extended with all ones to the length of the hash algorithm.

 Template Name Length
 -----------------------------------